CSBar/WhatsUp/README.md

 - [ ] SignUp With Either Email, FaceBook, Twitter or Github
 ## Features To Have In App (For Web and Desktop)
 - [ ] Let Users Share Code
-- [ ] Have A Build In Code Editor Where you are able to run the code.
+- [ ] Have A Build In Code Editor where you are able to run the code.
 - [ ] SignUp With Either Email, FaceBook, Twitter or Github

 ## Cross-Platform

 Have This Service Available for Web, App and Desktop.